sitepack-io/sitepack-connect-wordpress/readme.txt

 = 1.1.0 =

-Release date: 2023-04-05
+Release date: 2023-04-06

 #### Enhancements

 * You can use the spGetProductStockInformation(int $productId) method to get the live stock information of a product and their related stock locations if the subscription is sufficient
 * Disable ajax stock information in the product page by using the filter "sitepack_fetch_live_stock" with value "false"
+* Stock locations added

 #### Bugfixes

-* Stock implementation call bugfix in REST API
+* Stock implementation call bugfixes in REST API

 = 1.0.2 =